Stockport Savings Bank: The first hundred years

-In 1843 the Bank bought a house and outbuildings at Lower Hillgate.
-These were demolished and a new building erected and then periodically extended as the Bank grew.
+In 1843 the bank bought a house and outbuildings at Lower Hillgate.
+These were demolished and a new building erected and then periodically extended as the bank grew.
 In 1913 a new building was again constructed on the site.
-Despite this, the Bank continued to act conservatively and it was not until 1870 that it opened every day to customers but even then, it only opened on three days for withdrawals.
+Despite this, the bank continued to act conservatively and it was not until 1870 that it opened every day to customers but, even then, it only opened on three days for withdrawals.
 There was a brief experiment with branches: one was opened at Altrincham in 1878 but it was closed three years later.
 The 1924 history made no further mention of branches.
-A tentative attempt to cultivate penny banks was made in 1879 when three of them were allowed to open accounts at the Bank.
-The Bank became more proactive in the early years of the twentieth century.
+A tentative attempt to cultivate penny banks was made in 1879 when three of them were allowed to open accounts at the bank.
+The bank became more proactive in the early years of the 20th century.
 In 1905, when deposits exceeded £450,000, penny banks were established in conjunction with elementary schools.
-The following year the Bank opened a Special Investment Department which permitted better terms for larger investors.
+The following year the bank opened a Special Investment Department which permitted better terms for larger investors.
 These had first been opened by other savings banks in the 1870s but legislation caused them to be halted in the 1890s.
-The Stockport Bank’s decision came after the 1904 Act had regularised their operation.
+The Stockport Bank's decision came after the 1904 Act had regularised their operation.
 The investment department funds grew to £204,000 by 1924 out of total deposits of £960,000.

-Consolidation

-There is little material readily available on the Bank’s history after 1924.
-It remained the Stockport Savings Bank until 1944 when it was renamed The Stockport and District Trustee Savings Bank, reflecting its facilities outside the borough.
-The Page Committee report of 1973 recommended that the TSBs be grouped into larger regional entities and in 1975 Stockport merged with six other savings banks to became part of TSB North West Central.